 We all look forward to retirement.
 However, without forethought our retirement years could fall short of being all that we desire.
 After all, do you want to have to give up certain things during this valued time in your life because you didn’t plan for it correctly?
 Here’s something you may not have realized – planning for retirement is much more than just focusing on income.
 There are many different decisions that have to be considered when thinking about this stage of your life.
 Don’t you want to make sure you are prepared to live all those years fully without financial and emotional stress?
 Since we don’t know what circumstances we may be faced with once we enter into retirement, we must plan to have control over our choices.
 This means looking at income from multiple sources, not just one.
 When you have choices, you are able to take advantage of different tax strategies and distribution options.
 The best retirement strategy provides options to best suit lifestyle, family needs, and economic circumstances.
 Here are important questions to ask yourself when planning for retirement:

-Is my adviser planning for all the aspects of retirement or just focusing on income?
+Is my financial professional planning for all the aspects of retirement or just focusing on income?